 In response to such rapid migration, we have devoted and we expect to continue to devote substantial resources to the development of our mobile games as a critical component of our business strategy.
 However, our mobile games strategy has not been proven, and presents very different challenges from those presented in the past by our operation of PC games and Web games.
-We cannot be certain that we will be successful in our efforts to continue to expand into mobile games.
-Despite the early success of our mobile game TLBB 3D after we introduced it, the popularity of, and the revenues generated from, the game declined through 2016, and we have not been able to generate comparable revenues from new mobile games to sustain or grow our mobile game business.
+Despite the early success of our mobile game TLBB 3D after we introduced it in late 2014 and of our mobile game Legacy TLBB after we launched it in May 2017, the popularity of, and the revenues generated from, TLBB 3D declined through 2017, and we cannot assure you that Legacy TLBB will continue to be popular and profitable.
+We cannot be certain that we will be successful in our efforts to launch additional mobile games that generate sufficient revenues and income to sustain or grow our mobile game business.